 By the end of May, I had a draft of just under 41,000 words.
 While the Institute's rules limit the maximum length to 25,000 words, I considered it impossible to write to a set length.
 Instead, I always planned to write the text I felt appropriate, and then edit it downwards.

 Performing the level of surgery required was very difficult.
 I began by rewriting sentence by sentence to say the same thing with less words.
 While this reduced the length a bit, I soon realised it was never going to reduce it enough, and that I would need to slash whole sections that I had written as a labour of love.
 In conversation with friends, I have described it, somewhat colourfully, like "killing your children."

 However once I had finished (and it took 15 solid days to do the editing down) I realised that the final shorter result was a much better document than the original.
 More than anything else in my career, this taught me the importance of focusing on the key content and cutting out everything that is not strictly necessary.
 I have made my long draft available so that readers who want to can compare it with the final version and see how the cutting process improved the document.

 The thesis as finally submitted contained 24,995 words.

-Hence my approach above of first writing everything I wanted to say in 41,000 words, and then editing to the specified maximum length.
+Hence my approach above of first writing everything I wanted to say, even though that lead to my writing 41,000 words, and then editing downwards to the specified maximum length.